lm3nitro/Projects/DDoS/DDOS Attack.md

 ## Analyzing the target host:

 On the Windows 7 VM, I had Wireshark running so that I could monitor and see the attack in real time.
-Here I can see the syn-flood that was being done with the Hoing 3 command above:
+Here I can see the syn-flood that was being done with the Hping 3 command above:

 ![Pasted image 20240505173359](https://github.com/lm3nitro/Projects/assets/55665256/83141334-36d3-422e-ad3c-5e99b4fce58b)

-Lookign at the resources for the Win 7 VM, CPU was at 76%:
+Looking at the resources for the Win 7 VM, CPU was at 76%:

 ![Pasted image 20240505172038](https://github.com/lm3nitro/Projects/assets/55665256/cf830ac8-f65a-4c99-ba46-2ddd05b9ce6b)